-If you are going to install a PCI-bus interface card on your system, be aware that any one of the five PCI slots can support a Master or Slave device.
+If you are going to install a PCI-bus interface card on your system, be aware that any one of the six PCI slots can support a Master or Slave device.

 NEVER force a card into a slot.
-If it doesn't fit, look at the socket on the motherboard to make sure there are no wires or other obstructions to the slot.
+If it won't fit properly, look at the socket on the motherboard to make sure there are no wires or other obstructions to the slot.
+Damage will occur otherwise.

 NEVER plug an ISA card into a PCI slot.
-You will void your warranty and damage your system board if you do this.
+You will void your warranty, and you will damage your system board if you try to do this.